-In total, 113 sites were assessed in 17 countries, territories and areas.
+In total, 109 sites were assessed in 16 countries, territories and areas.
 These sites were selected as they concern populations of interest such as stranded foreign nationals and IDPs.
 Airports, hotels, temporary reception centers, camps, transit centers and detention centers can be given as examples of assessed sites.

 Affected population groups consisted of stranded, repatriated and returning migrants, IDPs, nationals, asylum seekers and regular travellers.
-In 92% per cent of the assessed sites with populations of interest, foreign nationals were stranded there (104 out of 113 assessed sites), where in 4 per cent there were reported cases of foreign nationals returning to their country of origin (5 sites), while no assessed sites reported that both nationals and IDPs were affected by the restrictive measures.
+In 94% per cent of the assessed sites with populations of interest, foreign nationals were stranded there (102 out of 109 assessed sites), where there were reported cases of foreign nationals returning to their country of origin in 6 per cent of the assessed sites (6 sites), while no assessed sites reported that both nationals and IDPs were affected by the restrictive measures.